“..ai..up.. Hey, Kai wake up.”

 “What’s going on?!”

 I quickly hide my grin and my lewd intentions as I turn around to face Leila, but it’s too late.
 Leila sees the head on Irene’s lap and needs no explanation.
 I can see her right fist already closing towards my face and I merely panic and close my eyes as I resign to my fate.
 After a few seconds pass with realizing I am still alive, I slowly inch open my eyes only to realize her fist has stopped an inch from my face as she sighs and slowly relaxes her arm.
 She retrieves the head from her lap while expecting the rundown now that she seems ready.

 “Seriously, I can’t take my eyes off of you for even a split second without you going off doing the most stupid things.”
 She takes out an Alrath from her backpack and stores Dae’s head in it.
 She cleans the blood off Irene afterward.

 “Okay… I won’t do it again, I promise.”
 I reflect a little on my actions, but I probably won’t care if another opportunity arises.
 “In any case, we need to go to Xantho to report our mission anyway, so let’s just deliver the girl at the capital along the way.”

 “I’ll sit in the convoy with the girl.
 Can you take the reins?”

-Heh… I can enjoy more time with Irene… If she is unconscious she can’t say no...
+Heh… I can enjoy more time with Irene… If she’s unconscious she can’t say no...
 It won’t be harassment.

 Leila glares at me.
 “Can I trust you…?”

 I can practically see the murderous intent seeping through her penetrating glare.
-I hide my grin and smile back.
+I smile lightly.
 “Don’t worry, I won’t do anything… I just need a nap, I’m tired.”